oceanprotocol/ocean-node/docs/PolicyServer.md

 }
 ```

-Every command will have it's own set of data, in addition to "action" field.
+Every command will have its own set of data, in addition to the "action" field.
-I will describe them below
+I will describe them below:

 ### newDDO